 The Raven Rock area has quite a bit of history, first as home to the Siouan and Tuscarora Native Americans, then as hunting grounds for Scottish settlers, and eventually being used for mills, farming, forestry, and numerous other industries.
 A road used to run along the Cape Fear River – a main thoroughfare at the time – including a river crossing via the Northington Ferry.
 The river itself was a main transportation route as well (hence the dam and locks) until a hurricane wiped out the area in 1859.
 The locks and dam were never rebuilt.
 In 1969, the area was finally set aside and preserved as a state park.

-About a year later, Pat and I found ourselves back in North Carolina for a wedding and I’m going to tack a quick summary of that trip onto this post.
+About a year later, Pat and I found ourselves back in North Carolina for a wedding so I’m going to tack a quick summary of that trip onto this post.
 The venue was about 90 minutes from my aunt and uncle’s house, so we flew down to Raleigh a day early to stay with them and squeeze in another hike with my uncle.
 This time, we ventured north to Hanging Rock State Park, located in the Sauratown Mountains in the north central portion of the state, just a few miles from the Virginia border.

 He planned quite the ambitious day for us, including a 4:00 am wakeup call since we had a bit of a drive and multiple destinations to visit once we reached the park.
 We walked the Indian Creek Trail to Hidden and Window Falls (1.2 miles/1.9 km RT), did a short hike to Upper Cascades Falls, a 0.8 mile (1.3 km) RT hike to Lower Cascades Falls, and finally climbed up Moore’s Knob (~2 miles/3.2 km RT, strenuous) for some excellent views of the surrounding countryside and a nice chat with the two park rangers who were up at the top.